 Our last stop in Spain was Sevilla and it took our hearts by storm.
 Everything about Sevilla is magical - the colorful architecture, the climate, the people-filled streets (pre-covid), and the food.
 Walking on Plaza España during golden hour while someone played the violin felt like stepping into a movie scene - I can't wait to go back one day.

 Where to stay: This was our Airbnb in Sevilla.
 It was perfectly located, affordable, air-conditioned and had a rooftop terrace with views of the cathedral.

 What to do: go to Plaza de España, go see Alcázar de Sevilla (another filming location for GOT), visit the cathedral, check if there are any street festivals going on

 Where to eat: Acai bowls at Jester

 Day 7 Sevilla to Carvoeiro in Portugal

-Feel free to message me, if you have any questions and need advice on planning your own trip.
+Feel free to message me, if you have any questions or need advice on planning your own trip.